Gastroenterologists in Manchester, New Hampshire

 We will give you instructions about what to do before a colonoscopy, including what foods you can and cannot eat and if you need to stop taking any of your usual medicines beforehand.
 Make sure to read the instructions as soon as you get them.
 You might have to stop some medicines up to a week before the test.

 Your colon needs to be cleaned out before a colonoscopy.
 We will give you a special drink that causes watery diarrhea.
 It is important to drink all of it to make sure your colon is clean, so we can see the inside lining of your colon.
 A clean colon also makes the test easier to do and more comfortable.
-Let us know if you have trouble getting ready for your colonoscopy.

 What happens during a colonoscopy?